JuliaLang/julia/doc/stdlib/arrays.rst

    ..
 Docstring generated from Julia source

    Counts the number of nonzero values in array ``A`` (dense or sparse).
 Note that this is not a constant-time operation.
-For sparse matrices, one should usually use ``nnz``\ , which returns the number of stored values.
+For sparse matrices, one should usually use :func:`nnz`\ , which returns the number of stored values.

 .. function:: conj!(A)

    ..
 Docstring generated from Julia source

-   Convert an array to its complex conjugate in-place.
+   Transform an array to its complex conjugate in-place.

+   See also :func:`conj`\ .

 .. function:: stride(A, k::Integer)